bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

   * Feel warm and fuzzy that we don't _need_ CRA to start a project.

 # Requirements
-`Node` & `npm`, and packages `live-server` and `eslint` installed _globally_.
-VSCode `eslint` extension recommended.
+We need `node` & `npm`, as well as packages `live-server` and `eslint` installed _globally_.
+VSCode's `eslint` extension is recommended.
 Command line commands are run inside the project folder.
 This guide uses npm but should work the same using yarn.

 # Steps
 ## 1. Project Structure
   * Create `index.html` and `index.js` files at the root of the project.
-  * Inside `index.html` create a script tag pointing to a non-existing (Webpack will make it!) bundle file:
+  * Inside `index.html`, scaffold a basic html document and create a script tag pointing to a non-existing (for now!) bundle file:
     * ```<script src="bundle/bundle.js"></script>```
-  * Inside `index.html` crete an empty div element with an `id` of `target`, which we'll use to attach our React application to the DOM.
+  * Inside `index.html`, create a div element with an `id` of `target`, which we'll use to attach our React application to the DOM.
-  * Initialize the project by doing `npm init -y`.
+  * Initialize the project by running `npm init -y`.

 ## 2. Configuring the Linter
   * **Talking points:** the importance of linting.
 The eslint webpage.
   * Initialize using the command: `eslint --init`.
 You'll be presented with choices.
   * Choose `Use a popular style guide` option.
-  * Choose `Airbnb`, with `React`, and `JSON` format for the config file.
+  * Choose `Airbnb`, with `React`, and `JSON` format.
   * Allow required dependencies to be installed with npm.
   * Edit the automatically created `.eslintrc.json` file to look like this (intellisense helps):
     ```javascript